 An online service area is one which is built immediately adjacent to the road it serves, so drivers can literally pull in straight off the motorway.
-This design is preferred over offline services.
-The biggest problem with this design is that the sliproads are often short and sharp as a result of the services being expanded over the years and it not being financially viable for the operators to realign them.
+The standards prefer this design to offline services, but not everybody agrees.

 Most of the UK's examples of this design have facilities on both sides of the road, but only because our services tend to handle large volumes of people.
 When the motorways were quieter, it was common to provide facilities on one side of the bridge only.

 Since 2008 there has been a preference for this design of service area.
 Until the 1970s, it was the only design ever considered, unless there was absolutely no other option.
 As operators and developers were given increasingly more say in the design of new services, they would ask for this design to be built as it has lower running costs and attracts more traffic.

 In Ireland, the phrase is used publicly, with signs providing information about "on-line" and "off-line" services.

 Most customers will tell you they prefer online services because they are easier to find, and they mean you don't get caught up in traffic at the junction.
 This is true, but there are a few negatives.

 Firstly, if you have a busy road which already has several exits, adding another exit for a service area can make things complicated and confusing.
 At Hilton Park, there isn't much space to tell drivers about the services because of the big exit for the M54 immediately before.
 At Chieveley, there is a long history of people getting confused and taking the wrong exit.